-If p is sufficiently large, each player knows that the other player would rather not default on the bank loan.
-This in turn implies that each player would not default on a RoSCA, because that would trigger an automatic bank loan.
-The default on a RoSCA would result in a personal penalty q, and then either a payment of 1 + i to the bank, or a penalty of size p for both players.
+If p is sufficiently large, each player knows that the other player would rather not default on a bank loan.
+This in turn implies that each player would not default on a RoSCA, because that would trigger the bank to step in and take the place of the defaulter in the RoSCA.
+The defaulter would then be liable for that same amount to the bank in the form of a loan.
+The default on a RoSCA would result in a personal penalty q, and then either a payment of 1+i to the bank, or a penalty of size p for both players-which, by design, can be made large enough to make defaulting to the bank unattractive.

-Therefore, if p > (1 + i), the player would never default on the bank loan, and thus would be better off repaying the RoSCA (at 1) instead of repaying the bank loan (at 1 + i).
-This adds another large part of the parameter space, where q < (1 + i) but p > (1 + i), where the guaranteed RoSCA produces the "good equilibrium" but the Grameen model does not.
+Therefore, if p > (1+i), the player would never default on the bank loan, and thus would be better off repaying the RoSCA (at 1) instead of repaying the bank loan (at 1+i).
+This adds another large part of the parameter space, where q < (1+i) but p > (1+i), where the guaranteed RoSCA produces the "good equilibrium" but the Grameen model does not.